labex-labs/labex-cheatsheets/docs/cheatsheets/en/linux.md

   <BaseQuizOption value="D">whoami</BaseQuizOption>

   <BaseQuizAnswer>
-    The `pwd` command (print working directory) displays the full path of the current directory you are in.
+    The <code>pwd</code> command (print working directory) displays the full path of the current directory you are in.
   </BaseQuizAnswer>
 </BaseQuiz>